ProEnterprise/docs/docs/www/docs/user/videos/learn/publish-items-on-website.md

 **Duration: 5:14**

-Website can be generated from each ERPNext account.
+Website can be generated from each Pro Enterprise ERP account.
 This tutorial covers how items in your stock module can be published on the website.